SmartlyDressedGames/Unturned-Docs/about/command-line.rst

 **-LogAssemblyResolve**: Log when the resolution of an assembly fails.
 Useful when working with non-Rocket plugins.

+**-LogBadMessages**: Log when the game ignores a network message, including from whom.
+This is only recommended if trying to narrow down whether a connection is trying to waste time on the game thread by potentially exploiting something.
+By default the server automatically disconnects clients that are sending invalid messages, whereas the instances logged by this option could potentially be false positives.

 **-LogLevelBatchingTextureAtlasExclusions**: Please refer to :ref:`Level Batching <doc_mapping_batching>` for more details.

 **-NetTransport=** *enum* (``SteamNetworking``, ``SteamNetworkingSockets``): SteamNetworkingSockets was used to enable the `ISteamNetworkingSockets <https://partner.steamgames.com/doc/api/ISteamNetworkingSockets>`_ networking API, but this has since become default.
 SteamNetworking can be used to revert to the older, deprecated `ISteamNetworking <https://partner.steamgames.com/doc/api/ISteamNetworking>`_ networking API.